You’re Invited: 2014 Family Reunion Fundraiser

 Apply to Be a Volunteer!

-The first step to becoming a volunteer at Portland Homeless Family Solutions is to attend an orientation for the shelter at which you’d like to donate your time.
+The first step to volunteering with PHFS is to attend an orientation for the shelter at which you’d like to donate your time.
 We offer three orientations a month on an ongoing basis and are happy to arrange special accommodations for large groups that cannot attend one of these.
+You do not need to register to attend these orientations.

 Thirteen Salmon Family Center (Day Shelter): 1st Monday/Month, 6:15pm - 7:15pm, at 1010 SW 13th Avenue